Immersive in the Virtual Meeting

 4 quadrants

-The 4 quadrants help us to split the phases, based on the requirement discussion with the product and the engineering manager.
+I use the 4 quadrants to help us split the phases, based on the requirement discussion with the product and the engineering manager.

 IA